obrenoco/age-selector/README.md

 Released in 2020.
-From CursoEmVídeo sponsored by Google
+From CursoEmVídeo sponsored by Google.
 This project is under the [MIT license](https://github.com/obrenoco).

 Made with love by [Breno Romeiro](https://github.com/obrenoco) 💜🚀